ColbyWTaylor/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 tags: ["sql alchemy", "python"]
 ---

-## What is SQL Alchemy
+## What is SQLAlchemy?

-Is an ORM: a library that developers use to create databases and manipulate their data without the need of knowing/using SQL.
+SQL Alchemy is an ORM (Object-relational mapping): a library that developers use to create databases and manipulate their data without the need of knowing/using SQL.

-There are other alternatives to it like SQLAlchemy like Peewee, and other languages have their own ORM's like PHP Eloquent or Java Hibernate.
+There are other alternatives to SQLAlchemy like  like Peewee, and other languages have their own ORM's like PHP Eloquent or Java Hibernate.

 ## Why using it?

-There is a lot of debate around this, ORM's gain popularity because dealing with SQL language directly requiers a lot of effort and on the mayority of the cases.
+There is a lot of debate around this- ORM's gain popularity because dealing with SQL language directly requiers a lot of effort in the majority of cases.

 Basically with ORM you won't have to type SQL again (95% of the time) and you will be able to work with objects.

 ### For example:

-To insert an user with SQL you have to type:
+To insert a user with SQL you have to type:

 ```sql
 INSERT INTO user (name, last_name) VALUES ('Juan', 'McDonals');
 ```

-With an ORM your code keeps beign familiar code like this:
+With an ORM your code remains familiar like this:

 ```py
 user = User()